-Patronato’s Docent-led Tours have been temporarily suspended
+Patronato’s popular Docent-led School Tours remain temporarily suspended.

 Plan, schedule & prepare for your class tour

 Please review the Frequently Asked Questions before requesting and scheduling a class trip to Mission San Xavier.
 Once you have requested a School Group Tour, an educational docent from the Mission will follow up with you by phone or email.
 Together you will exchange contact information, confirm the date and time of your visit, verify the number of students and chaperones, and discuss expectations about student behavior.

 On the day of your class visit, call or text your contact person when you are leaving school to confirm your estimated arrival time.
 Depending on the size of your group, you may want to divide students into smaller groups of about 15 or 20 with adult chaperones.
 Educational docents/tour guides will meet you at the front of the museum at the designated time.
 You should plan to be at the Mission for about 1.5 hours.

 Mission San Xavier is a small but very active parish church.
 We welcome student groups to visit and learn about Mission San Xavier.
 While there it is important that they be quiet, polite and respectful.
 Student groups should expect to encounter visitors and tour groups and behave with courtesy and consideration at all times.

 Q. Are there facilities for students to eat lunch at the Mission site?